Cris245/go-llm-chat/README.md

 * **LLM 1** – concise, formal replies (or *list of flights* when the question is about flights).
 * **LLM 2** – verbose, friendly replies (or *duration & cost* when the question is about flights).
-* **LLM 3** – aggregation layer (not implemented yet).
+* **LLM 3** – intelligent aggregation layer that combines LLM1 and LLM2 responses.

-When the user’s question mentions *flights* (in EN or ES) the orchestrator:
+When the user's question mentions *flights* (in EN or ES) the orchestrator:

 1. Extracts **origin** / **destination** city names using a simple synonym map.
 2. Queries MongoDB for matching flights (case-insensitive, supports wildcard searches).
 3. Feeds the flight list to both LLMs with different prompts.
+4. **LLM3 aggregates** both responses into a unified, well-formatted answer.
-4. Streams back a combined answer via SSE.
+5. Streams back the final aggregated response via SSE.

-For non-flight questions, LLM1/LLM2 are just given the user’s question with their respective style prompts.
+For non-flight questions, LLM1/LLM2 are given the user's question with their respective style prompts, and **LLM3 intelligently combines** the formal and friendly perspectives into one balanced response.

 ---